 380 rare mountain gorillas live in Virunga National Park in large family groups.
-Now Britain’s SOCO International plc intends to drill for oil in the park.
-This would spell the end of the park and the gorillas.
-Rainforest Rescue interviewed Ephrem Balole of the Virunga park managment.
+Now Britain’s SOCO International plc wants to drill for oil in the park.
+This would be the end of the park and of the gorillas.
+Please demand the preservation of Virunga National Park!

-Interview by Rainforest Rescue* during Ephrem Balole's visit to Hamburg on December 17, 2012.
+Interview was realized by Rainforest Rescue* during the visit of Ephrem Balole in Hamburg on 17.
+Dezember 2012.

 Balole: I am Ephrem Balole, 45 years old, and I work in Virunga National Park as a planning officer and I supervise logistic support.
 I'm not a ranger myself, but I work in the logistics department, helping with ranger deployment and so I know what is ongoing on the ground.

 Rainforest Rescue: Ephrem Balole, could you please describe under what kind of extraordinary conditions the rangers in the National Park have to work – especially in the context of the civil war?